msdrigg/dotbot-crossplatform/README.md

 file paths don't work as expected when syncing with windows and linux.

 I have created a crossplatform plugin that currently builds off the default `link` task.
-Hopefully in the future if there is interest, I will add crossplatform versions of other tasks such as `shell`.
+Hopefully in the future I will add crossplatform versions of other default tasks such as `shell`.

 ## Scope